 1. Set Your Own Hours

-This flexibility is perfect for those who need to balance work with other commitments, such as parenting or caring for a sick relative.
+This flexibility is perfect for those who need to balance their freelance work with other commitments, such as parenting or caring for a sick relative.

 2. Work From Anywhere in the World